apimatic/apimatic-sdks-io/website/docs/ways-to-build-sdks/code-generation/apimatic/try-out-the-sdk.md

 # Try out the SDK

-The complete code for our sample app can be found on GitHub.
+The complete code for our sample app can be found on [GitHub](https://github.com/apimatic/petstore/tree/main/typescript/apimatic).

-**Tips for building a sample app**
+## Tips for building a sample app

-## Configure local dependency
+### Configure local dependency
 Typically we run a command like `npm install [x]` to add dependicies to a project.
 Since we haven't published our SDK to a package manager (npm), we need to point to our local copy.

-Figure out the full path to your local copy of a generated SDK and add it to package.json.
+Determine the relative path to your local generated SDK and add it to package.json.

 ```
-"petstorelib": "/FULL_PATH_TO/Petstore
+"petstorelib":  "file:../Petstore"
 ```

 Your package.json will look something like this.